Application deadline: March 1ST

 The cost includes:

-• Dining Services that offer diverse eating options that emphasize health, wellness, and delicious food!
-Dining options include (but not limited to) vegan, vegetarian, kosher, and Halal.
+- Dining Services that offer diverse eating options emphasizing health, wellness, and delicious food!
+Dining options include (but are not limited to) vegan, vegetarian, kosher, and Halal.

 • Application Fee - $50